ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

-As noted already, it's good practice to add your top-level build directory to source control but nothing generated beneath it.
-You'll spare yourself headache if you let Ceedling delete and regenerate files and directories in a non-versioned corner of your project's filesystem beneath the top-level build directory.
+As noted already, it's good practice to add your top-level build directory to source control but nothing generated beneath it. you’ll spare yourself headache if you let Ceedling delete and regenerate files and directories in a non-versioned corner of your project’s filesystem beneath the top-level build directory.

 The `artifacts/` directory is the one and only directory you may want to know about beneath the top-level build directory.
 The